refi64/refi64.github.io/posts/overloading-functions-with-the-c-preprocessor.rst

    void myfunc_1(int);
    void myfunc_2(int, int);

-However, this *can* be implemented, albeit in a slightly convulted way using a very controversial tool: the C preprocessor.
+However, this *can* be implemented, albeit in a slightly convoluted way using a very controversial tool: the C preprocessor.

 ..
 TEASER_END